dereneaton/ipyrad/docs/HPC_Tunnel.rst

 Step 2: Open ssh connection to your cluster from local
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is similar to the normal way of logging in to your HPC cluster, except that
+This is similar to the normal way you would login to your HPC cluster, except that
 you tell it to forward all information that it receives from port 8181 on the
-cluster and to send it to port 8887 locally.
+cluster and to send it to your local port 8887.
+Change the login credentials
+to your name and host.

 .. code-block:: bash